-95. The Committee, aware of the delay in the State party's reporting, wants to underline the importance of a reporting practice which is in full compliance with the rules set in article 44 of the Convention.
-Children have the right that the UN Committee in charge of regularly examining the progress made in the implementation of their rights, does have the opportunity to do so.
-In this regard, regular and timely reporting by State parties is crucial.
-In order to help the State party get back onto the right reporting track in full compliance with its obligation under the Convention, the Committee invites the State party by way of exception to submit its next report before the due date established under the Convention for the fourth periodic report on 4 October 2007.
-This report would combine the third and fourth periodic reports.
+95. The Committee, aware of the delay in the State party's reporting, wishes to underline the importance of a reporting practice which is in full compliance with the rules set out in article 44 of the Convention.
+It is the right of children that the United Nations committee in charge of regularly examining the progress made in the implementation of their rights should have the opportunity to do so.
+In this regard, regular and timely reporting by States parties is crucial.
+In order to help the State party return to full compliance with its reporting obligation under the Convention, the Committee invites it, by way of exception, to submit its next report on 4 October 2007, which is before the due date established under the Convention for the fourth periodic report.
+That report would combine the third and fourth periodic reports.
 The consolidated report should not exceed 120 pages (see CRC/C/118).
 The Committee expects the State party to report every five years thereafter, as foreseen by the Convention.